Skip to main content

 Next, look at your STAR Degree Audit.
 It's important that you know the progress you're making toward your degree.

-Finally, make sure you're technically ready for your appointment.
-Now that we're using Teams, make sure you have a working microphone, stable internet, a computer, and anything else that may enhance your virtual appointment.
+Additionally if your appointment is virtual, make sure you're technically ready for your appointment.
+Since your virtual appointment will be on Teams, make sure you have a working microphone, stable internet, a computer, and anything else that may enhance your virtual appointment.
 If you anticipate having any technology deficits, reach out to your advisor in advance.
 For more information, view our GUIDE: Virtual Appointments.

 Essentially, you have the same options as scheduling: